 There are also newer supplemental forms of folate, which bypass the MTHFR gene.
 Calcium folinate (folinc acid) has been shown to raise plasma folate levels more effectively than folic acid.

 There are prenatal supplements now available (such as Zycia) which provide this ‘active’ form of folate.
-Taking a supplement alongside a healthy diet providing plenty of natural folate is a great step towards supporting the future healthy of your baby.
+Taking a supplement alongside a healthy diet providing plenty of natural folates is a great step towards supporting the future health of your baby.